 Time travel was always one of sci-fi storytelling’s greatest tropes.
 The ultimate fantasy of going back to relive history or seeing the world long after your time can be some of the most alluring tales told on account of their limitless possibilities.

-Whether you love time travel books with dinosaurs, robots, world wars, westerns, or old celebrities, these clock turning tales will have it all.
-Let’s not waste a second of time, and check out some of the best time travel books ever written.
+Whether you love time travel books with dinosaurs, robots, world wars, westerns, science fiction side or old celebrities, these clock turning tales will have it all.
+Now, sit down in your most comfortable reading chair and read one of the best time travel books ever written.

-This story would go on to become the basis of almost all time travel tales that follow.
-No matter where you look, you’ll find something influenced by this story in some way.
+This time travel book would go on to become the basis of almost all time travel tales that follow.
+No matter where you look, you’ll find something influenced by this book in some way.

 Written by another pioneer of science fiction, Isaac Asimov, The End of Eternity is an influential tale with rich lore and world-building.
 Regarded as Asimov’s single best novels, it set a huge precedent for how complex a time-bending story can be.